djgroen/MPWide/README.md

 ------------------
 MPWide README
-version 1.5d, last modified on May 31st 2013
+version 1.51, last modified on June 8th 2013
 ------------------

 This is a README for the MPWide communication library, which has been written by Derek Groen.